modelfront/multilingual-nlp/README.md

 ### Bootstrapping

-We can bootstrap with monolingual data if machine translation supports similar languages like German and French.
+We can bootstrap from monolingual data if we have bad machine translation for **back-translation**.

+##### Rules-based
+Using rules or dictionaries
+For e.g. Alemannic:German

+##### Similar languages
+Like German and French
+For e.g. Alemannic:English